 Founded in 1998 by Professors Aron Rodrigue and Aviva Ben-Ur, the caucus represents the implementation of an idea Professor Rodrigue conceived at the Association for Jewish Studies conference of 1997.
 The Caucus first met at the Association for Jewish Studies conference in December of 1998, and continues to meet annually at the AJS –usually for lunch on the second day of the Conference.
 During this meeting, we discuss ideas for the following year's Conference, and present work that is of interest to the group.

-The Sephardi/Mizrahi Caucus Annual Meeting takes place annually during Monday lunch at the AJS Conference.
-This is a meeting only; food will not be served.
+The Sephardi/Mizrahi Caucus Annual Meeting takes place annually during Monday lunchtime at the AJS Conference.
+This will be a meeting only in 2021; food will not be served this year.
 The annual meeting is open to all conference attendees.

 For further information about the Sephardi/Mizrachi Caucus and its annual meeting, please contact: